What I do

 I am a writer and speaker about the future of work with a feminist perspective.

 After 10 years of teaching English and American studies in France, I switched to the world of Human Resources.
-For seven years now I have been working with clients on how organisations, management, work space, and social protection are impacted by the unbundling of jobs and the empowerment of freelancers.
+For 10 years now I have been working with clients on how organisations, management, work space, and social protection are impacted by demographic trends, technological change, the unbundling of jobs and the empowerment of freelancers.
+I believe that the values of craftsmanship (autonomy, creativity, responsibility) will emancipate workers and help companies create more value.

 Publications

-My latest book was published in April 2022!
-It’s called En finir avec la productivité.
-Critique féministe d’une notion phare de l’économie et du travail (which could be translated to “Goodbye productivity.
-A feminist critique of a key notion in economics and work”) (with French publisher Payot) 🇫🇷 “The way it is measured, productivity ignores so many things...
+“The way it is measured, productivity ignores so many things...
 An hour of human work is more or less productive depending on essential factors (being well nourished, being in good physical and psychological health), which themselves require work.
 Just as GDP (gross domestic product) ignores negative externalities such as pollution and exploitation, productivity is a blind indicator that ignores power relations and networks of relationships.”

-I wrote Welcome to the Jungle, 100 idées innovantes pour recruter des talents et les faire grandir (Vuibert) 🇫🇷 together with Welcome to the Jungle’s CEO Jérémy Clédat.
+I also wrote Welcome to the Jungle, 100 idées innovantes pour recruter des talents et les faire grandir (Vuibert) 🇫🇷 together with Welcome to the Jungle’s CEO Jérémy Clédat.
 It's about innovative HR practices pertaining to onboarding, recruiting, sourcing talent, employer branding developing talent, work space.
 It is composed of 100 short chapters and designed to help HR professionals make their HR departments fit for the 21st century.

 Du Labeur à l’ouvrage (🇫🇷) was published in 2019 (Calmann-Lévy).
 The book (whose title in English could be From Labour to Work or From Graft to Craft) deals with the unbundling of jobs and the future of work.
 As 20th-century institutions like scientific management, social protection and labour unions are being dismantled, workers need to invent a new “bundle” around the values of craftsmanship.
 Indeed the end of work is nowhere in sight: the future of work is in proximity services, care, empathy and traditionally female activities.
 The challenges will be to measure value differently and make the future of work inclusive and sustainable.